ok-borg/borg/README.md

 Please keep in mind that this is in a really-really early phase.
 Glitches are expected and there are a lot of low hanging fruits I can go after.
 The relevancy of the results, the interface, and the available features in general will be greatly improved in the coming weeks.

+#### The web client

+There is a web client available under [ok-b.org](http://ok-b.org) for easier curation of content.
+Currently it lets you search, create and edit content.
+The cli only supports querying now, but this is changing soon.

 #### Installation